 Pennsylvania participates in the Collaborative Summer Reading Program.
-Summer reading manuals are provided by the state in the fall of each year.
-A summer reading workshop is provided by the state or the district library center in the spring.
-Libraries are required to complete the summer reading report after the end of the program each summer.
-The report collects the following types of data: number and ages of participants, outreach programs, number and type of events/activities, how reading progress is measured and recorded, publicity, and participant surveys.
+Digital summer reading manuals are provided by the state in the fall of each year.
+Libraries are required to complete the summer impact survey after the end of the program each summer.